-Medication: There are eye drops and pills that decrease fluid production or increase fluid drainage, both reducing pressure.
+Medication: Eye drops and pills that decrease fluid production or increase fluid drainage to reduce pressure.
 However, medications are not a long-term solution.
 Most cases will end up requiring surgery.

-Surgery: For cats that still have vision, surgery will destroy the part of the eye that produces the liquid, and this may save the eye.
+Surgery: For cats that still have vision, surgery will destroy the part of the eye that produces the liquid, which may save the eye.
 For those that are already blind, surgery will remove the eye.
-Your veterinarian will either sew the skin shut, or put in a fake eye.
+Your veterinarian will either sew the skin shut or put in a fake eye.
 Another option is to bypass the drainage area by putting a tube into the eye.

 You cannot prevent glaucoma in your cat.
 To prevent relapse, see the listed treatment methods.

-With medication only, most cats with glaucoma with turn blind.
+With medication only, most cats with glaucoma will turn blind.
 With surgery, they may have their vision for longer.